ZubairHasan97/_scriptingTools_/README.md

 # sCripting_bioInfo
-Fun little projects in spear time
+> fun little projects in spear time

+> some automation scripts to streamline the tedious tasks

+> to be added more in future